Classes may be offered during the day, evening, online, or a combination. Students should refer to Self Service for the availability of classes.

 Clinic Credits:0

-This course develops the necessary skills for students to develop both GUI and command line skills for using and customizing a Linux workstation.
-Topics include Linux file system and access permissions, GNOME Interface, VI editor, X Window System expression pattern matching, I/O redirection, network and printing utilities.
-Upon completion, students should be able to customize and use Linux systems for command line requirements and desktop productivity roles.
+This course provides students with GUI and command line skills for using a Linux machine.
+Topics include Linux file system and access permissions, desktop or shell environments, command line editors, display servers, expression pattern matching, I/O redirection, and networking.
+Upon completion, students should be able to demonstrate competency in customizing a Linux system.

 Requisites: